valheimPlus/ValheimPlus/README.md

 * Disable structural integrity entirely (this will cause objects placed mid-air to not break and fall).
 * Make anything built by players immune to all damage.
 * Make boats invincible to all damage.

+# Creatures and Monsters

+### Protected Pets
+* Added option for tamed creatures to be normal, essential, or immortal.
+* Added option for modifying the time a tamed essential animal will spend stunned after being hit with what would normally be a killing blow.
+* Added option for determining whether only the owner of a tamed creature can hurt it or not(which also circumvents the essential/immortality option).

+### Monster Projectile
+* Modify velocity and accuracy of projectiles.